Calibrated laser power detectors

 Basically, integrating spheres act as attenuators to allow for the use of smaller and faster detectors.
 Integrating sphere power detectors offer many advantages: fast response, high sensitivity, excellent spatial uniformity.

-We currently offer only one model of integrating sphere power detectors but, as with all our other product lines, we are always ready to work with you on the design of a custom product that will perfectly suit your measurement needs.
+We currently offer two models of integrating sphere power detectors but, as with all our other product lines, we are always ready to work with you on the design of a custom product that will perfectly suit your measurement needs.

 Water calorimeters for high power